Biden to release oil reserves to combat high gas prices - KESQ

 Despite being told the impact may be negligible, the option to release oil reserves remained on the table, given Biden had few others, and officials believed coordinating with other countries could potentially have more of an effect.

+Given that reluctance, the Biden administration viewed coordinating with the other nations as an attempt to undermine the cartel’s control of the market.

+“The thinking has been, we can do this alone, or we can do it internationally — and the latter would be much more effective, especially when it comes to sending a message to the Saudis,” said one senior official involved in the discussions.

+Biden has taken other actions as well.
 Last week, the President asked the Federal Trade Commission to “immediately” investigate whether illegal activity by oil and gas companies is pushing up gas prices.
+That move isn’t likely to have an immediate effect on gas prices for consumers, but is another example that Biden is seeking to show he is working to bring prices down.
+The FTC’s findings could also help in the long run if they find wrongdoing.
+The oil industry’s top advocacy group slammed that move as a “distraction.”

 This story has been updated with additional information.